Ky-rion/city_chess_tokens/Current Active Tokens.md

-New tokens are to be added to A only after the General session of the day This is to prevent repeats between Special and General All new tokens from a given day are randomised in order before being put at the bottom of A Add tokens to the "All Tokens" list with a date corresponding to when they were added This serves a similar function to time-marking completed glasses
+New tokens are to be added to A only after the General session of the day This is to prevent repeats between Special and General All new tokens from a given day are randomised in order Then, in that order, they are put at the bottom of their estimated fitting pillar Add tokens to the "All Tokens" list with a date corresponding to when they were added This serves a similar function to time-marking completed glasses